bmarlow/Ansible-Satellite-Self-Service/2-Self_Service_with_Tower_Part_I/README.md

 ---truncated---
 ```

-The reason for the split is because Netbox returns the IP address in the CIDR format, and Satellite just wants the dotted decimanl notation (Satellite discovers the mask from the Compute Profile which makes reference to the networks defined in Satellite).
+The reason for the split is because Netbox returns the IP address in the CIDR format, and Satellite just wants the dotted decimal notation (Satellite discovers the mask from the Compute Profile, which makes reference to the networks defined in Satellite).

-## What about creating a DNS record?
+## What About Creating a DNS Record?
 Satellite can be used to automatically create DNS records, or DNS records can be created using one of the various DNS modules available from providers.
 This will not be covered here as DNS providers vary widely.
 A few modules that may be of interest:

 [nsupdate](https://docs.ansible.com/ansible/latest/modules/nsupdate_module.html#nsupdate-module)